Year in Review: Saigoneer's 20 Picks for Best Vietnamese Music of 2020 | Saigoneer

 The Madihu-Mạc Mai Sương duo is proving to be a force to be reckoned with, as his production chops provide Sương with a dynamic sonic tapestry to flex her vocal muscles.
 In Madihu’s new EP “Bụi Mơ,” the pair experiment with ‘Cỏ Và Mưa,’ a well-established track that’s been embraced by a number of veteran singers, including 5 Dòng Kẻ, Tùng Dương and Trần Thu Hà.
 Following in the footsteps of giants, Madihu and Sương managed to fill their giant shoes with an other-worldly rendition that’s both refreshing and layered.
 Sương’s breathy vocals levitate above the composition like mist atop a moor, grounded by the bassline and hip-hop beats.

-#4 Những Gã Mộng Mơ - Thằng Chó (Tình Buồn Bên Bàn Nhậu)
+#4 Những Gã Mộng Mơ - Thằng Chó (Tình Buồn Trên Bàn Nhậu)

 ‘Thằng Chó’ is a curious exercise in juxtaposition.
 There are two parts to its title, and one can argue that each corresponds with one half of the song.
 The first half starts with a playful waltz, a drunken lament over an ex-girlfriend, and then the song shifts gears into a dark, but still drunken, hip-hop middle that emulates a phone call to said ex, complete with intoxicated slurring and the iconic “the number you just dialed is not available.”
 The rest of the album is much more solemn and earnest — try ‘Liệu Em Đã Biết’ or ‘Rơi’ — than ‘Thằng Chó,’ but I can’t help but feel amused by the tongue-in-cheek, hilariously chaotic take on alcohol-addled antics.